Creation

 - Proof of completion: the evidence that the task was done correctly.

-Who Should Write the SOP?
+Who Should Write an SOP?

 Operator